 The simple principle is easy to understand, easy to understand and entertaining.
 The auction rounds are at the same time an essential element of the game, behind which there is more hidden than it initially seems.
 Because each player receives the same number of cards in hand, but these are given out randomly, color accumulations can occur.

-This is especially important when it comes to chasing the racing cars over the track with the same hand supply of cards in the second part of the game.
-During the auctions, you should therefore rely on the racing cars that are assumed to be the best “control” - of course on the premise that you do not know the opposing strategies.
+This is particularly important when it comes to chasing the racing cars around the track in the second part of the game using the same hand pool of cards.
+During the auctions, you should therefore bet on the racing cars that you think you can "steer" best - of course on the premise that you don't know the opponent's strategies.
 You can, but don't have to, bet on your own racing team to win.

 In any case, it is helpful to have an additional speed card that you get with every auctioned racing car and - and this is interesting from a tactical point of view - a special card that influences the behavior of the cars on the racetrack.
 Each player can take one of these special skills into the racing phase.
 Incidentally, no player goes out empty during the auction phase.

-The drivers' skills are quite useful: With the “Tricky” skill, the racing cars can be moved in reverse order of color, which can lead to additional tactical considerations during the race.
-With the special skill “single-minded”, on the other hand, you could move your speedster one more space forward after a sprint on a straight stretch.
-Overall, the influence of the cards is apparently small, but in the course of the race the skills can decide which car crosses the finish line when - and that is exactly what the second part of the game is about.
+The skills of the drivers are quite useful here: With the "tricky" ability, the racing cars can be moved in reverse color order, which can lead to additional tactical considerations during the race.
+With the special skill "Focused", on the other hand, you could move your speedster one more space forward after a sprint on a straight line.
+Overall, the influence of the cards seems to be small, but as the race progresses, the skills can decide when which car crosses the finish line - and that's exactly what the second part of the game is about.

 Bet on winners, not yourself